 Once you file a Dispute Note, the next steps in the action could either be: (i) Mediation; (ii) a Pre-Trial Hearing; (iii) a Trial; or (iv) a Binding Judicial Dispute Resolution.
 The Clerk of the Court will decide the best option and notify all parties of the details (date, time and location) by mail.
 A matter may be referred to Mediation any time after the Dispute Note is filed.

-The Court may refer the matter to Mediation any time after the dispute note is filed.
-A pre-trial hearing may be set to try to reach an agreement, to simplify the issues going before the Court or to obtain admissions to speed up the hearing.
-The Court may order or give directions on matters raised or considered in the pre-trial hearing.
+A Pre-Trial Hearing may be set to try to reach an agreement, to simplify the issues going before the Court or to obtain admissions to speed up the hearing process.
+The Court may order or give directions on matters raised or considered in the Pre-Trial Hearing.
 It may set out the results, amend or strikeout the pleadings and give any direction appropriate to the trial.
-The parties involved in the pre-trial hearing must give their consent to have the same Judge hear the trial.

 A Binding Judicial Dispute Resolution is an informal process involving a meeting between a Judge, you, and the Plaintiff where the dispute is reviewed as a whole and both parties are fully expected to try and reach a settlement.
 If no settlement is reached between the parties, the Judge gives a binding decision that cannot be appealed.
 Both you and the Plaintiff have to consent to this process after the Court determines a Binding Judicial Dispute Resolution is appropriate.

 If you ignore the claim